E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 For mining in the first author's country as well as the co-authors' countries.
 ```
-java -jar Mining.jar  MiningAuthors Pipeline="arp/warp:ARP/wARP,buccaneer:Buccaneer,shelxe:Shelxe,phenix.autobuild:Phenix Autobuild,phenix autobuild:Phenix Autobuild"
+java -Xmx3048m -jar Mining.jar  MiningAuthors Pipeline="arp/warp:ARP/wARP,buccaneer:Buccaneer,shelxe:Shelxe,phenix.autobuild:Phenix Autobuild,phenix autobuild:Phenix Autobuild" CrossrefEmail=email ElsevierToken=token ApplicationIdBack4app=token APIKeyBack4app=apikey
 ```
 - The above command will fetch all PDB ids as well as Pubmed ID from the PDB bank and then obtains the research paper from https://europepmc.org/ by using the research paper's PubMedID.
 - The papers which do not have PubMedID or are not found in https://europepmc.org/ will be ignored.
 - Pipeline: The name before the colon (:) is the pipeline official name that is usually used in the research paper when they refer to the pipeline and the name after the colon (:) is to use in the CSV file.
 This helps when the pipeline names are mentioned in different forms in different research papers.
+[Compulsory]
+- CrossrefEmail: your email that registered in Crossref.
+If you did not register, you could register from here https://apps.crossref.org/clickthrough/researchers.
+[Optional]
+- ElsevierToken= API key for Elsevier.
+If you do not have an Elsevier Token, you can get it from here  https://dev.elsevier.com and select get API key.
+[Optional]
+- ApplicationIdBack4app= App id from back4app.com.
+[Optional]
+- APIKeyBack4app= App key from back4app.com.
+[Optional]

+Please not that
+- back4app.com :we use the countries public database in case only the city is mentioned in the author affiliation.
+You need to register in back4app.com to get the app id and api key.
+- if you do not use these optional keywords, we only able to get the articles from open access resources.

 ### The output of the above command is three CSV files that contain the following